rkhax7/bluehost-free-trial/README.md

 Enter Your Domain Name: If you already have a domain name, you can enter it during the signup process.
 If not, you can choose a new domain name for free as part of the signup process.
 This domain will be free for the first year if you decide to continue with Bluehost after the trial.

 Start Your Free Trial: After filling in your details, you'll be directed to the payment page.
 At this stage, Bluehost may ask for your payment information to secure your account.
 However, you won’t be charged until the trial period ends.
 If you’re not satisfied, you can cancel before the trial ends without any cost.

+Use the <a href="https://www.linkedin.com/pulse/cloudways-promo-code-2024-claim-30-off-coupons-today-yoswf">Cloudways discount coupon</a> to save $245 on the yearly plan of WordPress hosting.

 Explore Bluehost's Features: Once your account is set up, you can start exploring Bluehost's features.
 This includes building your website, setting up email accounts, and testing the control panel.